shardus/relayer-distributor/README.md

 ## Contributing

-Contributions to Shardeum Explorer are highly encouraged!
+Contributions are highly encouraged!
 We welcome everyone to participate in our codebases, issue trackers, and any other form of communication.
 However, we expect all contributors to adhere to our [code of conduct](./CODE_OF_CONDUCT.md) to ensure a positive and collaborative environment for all involved in the project.